Encoding argumentation frameworks with set attackers to propositional logic systems: Conclusion

 \section{Conclusion}

-This paper advances the study of $AF$s by establishing a formal connection between $AFSA$s and $PLS$s.
+This paper advances the study of $AF$s by establishing a formal connection between $AFSA$s and $\mathcal{PLS}$s.
 Through encoding methods and model equivalence theorems, we provide logical foundations for both complete semantics and numerical equational semantics of $AFSA$s, bridging the gap between argumentation theory and logical formalisms.
-The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Syntactic Unification}: We introduce the concept of $AFSA$s, demonstrating that $HLAF$s, $BHAF$s, $SETAF$s, and $HSAF$s can all be treated as argumentation frameworks where attacks originate from sets of arguments or attacks.
-This unification allows a standardized encoding approach across diverse $AF$ variants. \item \textbf{Semantic Encoding}: For each $AFSA$, we define complete semantics by generalizing existing definitions (e.g., from $HLAF$s to $BHAF$s and $HSAF$s) and translate these semantics by $PL_3^L$.
-Additionally, we propose numerical equational semantics based on $PL_{[0,1]}$s, providing quantitative methods to evaluate argument acceptability. \item \textbf{Model Equivalence}: We prove model equivalence theorems showing that assignments (labellings) of an $AFSA$ under a given semantics are exactly the models of the encoded formula in the corresponding $PLS$.
-This establishes that the semantics of $AFSA$s can be logically characterized by propositional logic, providing a rigorous foundation for their analysis. \item \textbf{Establishment of the Formal Equational Approach and Existence of Solutions}: We introduce a formal equational approach for $HSAF$s.
+The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Syntactic Unification}: This work achieves a syntactic unification and generalization of argumentation frameworks.
+We first generalize the syntactic structure from $HLAF$s to $BHAF$s, and then integrate the structures of $BHAF$s and $SETAF$s to establish the $HSAF$, which features a more general architecture.
+This progression realizes both the generalization and unification of syntactic structures across different framework types. \item \textbf{Semantic Encoding}: For each $AFSA$, we define complete semantics by generalizing existing definitions and translate these semantics by $\mathcal{PL}_3^L$.
+Additionally, we propose numerical equational semantics based on $\mathcal{PL}_{[0,1]}$s, providing quantitative methods to evaluate argument acceptability.
+We also introduce transformations from any $AFSA$ to an $SETAF$ or an $HSAF$. \item \textbf{Model Equivalence}: We prove model equivalence theorems showing that assignments (labellings) of an $AFSA$ under a given semantics are exactly the models of the encoded formula in the corresponding $\mathcal{PLS}$.
+This establishes that the semantics of $AFSA$s can be logically characterized by propositional logic, providing a rigorous foundation for their analysis. \item \textbf{Establishment of the Formal Equational Approach}: We introduce a formal equational approach for $HSAF$s.
 This approach provides a comprehensive numerical equational framework for evaluating the acceptability of arguments.
-By leveraging Brouwer’s Fixed - Point Theorem, we show that the proposed equational systems for $AFSA$s admit at least one solution, ensuring the feasibility of numerical computations for argument evaluation. \end{itemize}
+By leveraging Brouwer’s Fixed-Point Theorem, we show that the proposed equational systems for $AFSA$s admit at least one solution, ensuring the feasibility of numerical computations for argument evaluation. \end{itemize}

 This paper offers both theoretical insights and practical tools for reasoning with conflicting information.
-The model equivalence results and equational semantics established here serve as a robust basis for future developments in argumentation - based applications.
+The model equivalence results and equational semantics established here serve as a robust basis for future developments in argumentation-based applications.